Whst'd home > Clubs & Charities > Lib-Dem Whstd home page

 General Information

-Wheathampstead is a village with around 6,000 electors and 2,500 homes.
-It has 3 District Councillors 2 of which are Liberal Democrats.
+Wheathampstead is a village with around 7,000 electors and 2,600 homes.
+It has 3 District Councillors all of which are Conservatives.
 Voting over the last 10 years has shown that there is a relatively small margin between the Liberal Democrats and the Tories.
-Labour comes a poor third with around 300 votes.
-Turnout at elections is around 50%.
+In 2006 Lib Dems and Tories had 1132 voters each and Judy Shardlow (Lib Dem) won by drawing the longer pencil.
+In 2011 former Mayor Chris Oxley lost his seat by 22 votes.
+Labour & Greens came a poor third & Fourth.
+Turnout at elections is usually around 50% but in 2012 it dropped to 42%.
 For decades the Tories were in control of the District Council but in 1995 Liberal Democrats took overall control.
 However this was lost in 1999 when due to boundary changes there was an all out election.
 In May 2001 the Council adopted the new Leader and Cabinet model of local government on a shadow basis until 2002 when the system came into full operation.
-The District Council returned to the Liberal Democrats being the largest and running the Cabinet in June 2004.
+The District Council returned to the Liberal Democrats being the largest and running the Cabinet from June 2004.
+In 2011 as part of a National swing against the Lib Dems.
+Tories took control.

-Wheathampstead Liberal Democrats try to keep in close touch with residents through their regular FOCUS leaflet giving up to date facts and seeking residents views on local issues.
-Some of our successes over the past 10 years have included:
+Wheathampstead Liberal Democrats work to keep in close touch with residents through their regular FOCUS leaflet giving up to date facts and seeking residents views on local issues.
+Some of our successes over the past 20 years have included:

 New Changing Rooms at Folly Fields